-Later Inca says, "Seeing that the last days of January of the year 1543 had now come, they gave orders for cutting timber for making the brigantines in which they intended to go by way of the river down to the North Sea (the Atlantic Ocean; a gulf of which, the Gulf of Mexico, was their destination).
+Later Inca says, "Seeing that the last days of January of the year 1543 had now come, they gave orders for cutting timber for making the brigantines (two-masted boats with a foremast fully square-rigged and aftermast rigged with a fore-and-aft mainsail, photo at right) in which they intended to go by way of the river down to the North Sea (the Atlantic Ocean; a gulf of which, the Gulf of Mexico, was their destination).
 There was a great abundance of timber throughout the vicinity (that's why they call it Pine Bluff today).
 They worked diligently to obtain the other things that were needed, such as rigging, tow, resin from trees for tar, blankets for sails, oars, and nails.
 Everyone applied himself to this work very busily and willingly."

 Elvas adds, "For building ships, there was there the best wood they had seen in all the land of Florida..." which is why the paper mill is located there today.
-Inca says of his informant, upon meeting an old woman there, was asked where his people planned to winter given that, "every fourteen years that Great River overflowed its bed and covered the whole country, and the natives took refuge in the top floors of the houses; and she said that year was the fourteenth..."
+An old woman there, Inca's informant says, asked where his people planned to winter given that "every fourteen years that Great River overflowed its bed and covered the whole country, and the natives took refuge in the top floors of the houses; and she said that year was the fourteenth..."